Health and Travel Alerts Learn More Left arrow

 Stretch your legs on a hike to Fort Rodney, where you’ll explore historic ruins and experience one of the best viewpoints in all of St. Lucia.
 From here, you’ll be granted a sweeping panorama of the Caribbean Sea and the nearby island of Martinique.

-Look out for the informational signs posted around the park to learn more about the interesting history of Pigeon Island, including lively tales involving pirates.
+Look out for informational signs posted around the park to learn more about Pigeon Island’s interesting history, including lively tales involving pirates.

 Anse Chastanet